quintans/eventsourcing/README.md

 If a SQL database is used, like PostgreSQL, we create a record per event and used a transaction to guarantee consistency.

-For document NoSQL databases, like MongoDB, the solution is to use one document with the array of events inside, as a sub-collection.
+For document NoSQL databases that don't support transactions, the solution is to use one document with the array of events inside, as a sub-collection.
 The only requirement is that the database needs to provide unique constraints on multiple fields (aggregate_id, version).

 The record would be something like:

 `{ _id = 1, aggregate_id = 1, version = 1, events = [ { … }, { … }, { … }, { … } ] }`

-This project provides examples of both.
+The preferred approach is to transactions.
+This makes it easy to do `In Place Copy-Replace` migrations, to be added in the future.

 ### Snapshots